 Structure and Vision

 Inspired by similar organizations across North America, BCC was founded in 2001 in order to allow the Boston group-equity cooperative housing sector to serve more people by forming multiple coop houses under one umbrella organization.
 This streamlines cooperative overhead.
 By sharing governance, legal fees, administrative functions such as bookkeeping, and other operational systems, coops can realize efficiencies and free up more time to pursue their missions.
 This model has proven very successful in several places, such as Madison, WI, where Madison Community Cooperatives manages a network of 11 houses with over 200 residents.

 BCC is the parent non-profit organization of the Seedpod Cooperative, an intentional living community in Dorchester.
-BCC is currently partnering with The Canopy to purchase a new property and start a family-friendly house in the Boston area.
+BCC is currently partnering with The Canopy to purchase a new property and start an intentionally child-friendly house in the Boston area.

 The board of BCC is elected by (and from among) the membership of BCC.
 All residents of the houses owned by BCC (currently just Seedpod) are members.

 BCC handles all of the business of Seedpod Co-op that might normally be done by a landlord.
 BCC holds the mortgage on the house, coordinates the capital improvements, and works to further our organizational mission.
 The BCC board is elected annually by our membership.
 Current board members include: